-“[We] psychiatrists will sometimes identify ourselves as the most comprehensively trained people in the mental health clinical world,” said Jody M. Rawles, a psychiatrist, professor and medical director at the University of California, Irvine, Neuropsychiatric Center.
+“[We] psychiatrists will sometimes identify ourselves as the most comprehensively trained people in the mental health clinical world,” says Dr. Jody M. Rawles, a psychiatrist, professor and medical director at the University of California, Irvine, Neuropsychiatric Center.
 “We tend also to take care of the most acute illnesses.
 A psychiatrist is a medical doctor first and, as that, we’re trained in biology, chemistry, physiology [and] pathology.”

 Which services do psychiatrists provide?

 Because psychiatrists are doctors, they’re able to diagnose and prescribe medication for mental health conditions, as well as recommend other medical tests and treatments.
 In addition to writing scripts, psychiatrists also receive training in psychotherapy (talk therapy).
 Still, psychiatrists are primarily experts of medicine.
 Though some psychiatrists might administer therapy themselves, they’re far more likely to refer patients to other mental health professionals.

 How are psychiatrists different from other mental health professionals?

 With their medical training and background in biology and chemistry, psychiatrists are uniquely qualified to prescribe medication for mental health disorders, as well as evaluate the physiological impact of mental illness and order lab tests.
 “All psychiatrists work in hospitals during some part of their training, so they have worked with the most acute and most difficult patients,” Rawles says.